ahoys/logscribe/readme.md

 1. **@returns {object}** - The current global settings.

 ### setGlobalLogOptions()
-Sets the currently active global options.
+Sets the currently active global log options.
 Everything after this (meaning log(), print(), etc.) will be affected.

 The settings below are the default settings.
 ```